chef-boneyard/chef-rfc/new/server-stats-endpoint.md

 statistics about the Chef Server instance, along with any services that are both required by Chef Server and colocated with that instance.

-The response format is the one defined by [Prometheus 0.0.4](https://prometheus.io/docs/instrumenting/exposition_formats).
-The endpoints must respond to both content types, `text/plain; version=0.0.4` and `application/vnd.google.protobuf; proto=io.prometheus.client.MetricFamily; encoding=delimited`.
-Using this gives us the ability to use a few metrics types specified below along with the ability to give a description for any metrics which are provided.

 ### Supported Metric Primitives
 The endpoints can provide metrics of following types, as defined by [Prometheus](https://prometheus.io/docs/concepts/metric_types/):
 - Counter - Monotonic cumulative metric.
 For example, number of requests served.